garyesmith/react-portfolio/README.md

 - npx 7.24.1

-## Development & Test environment
+## Development environment

-To run this application on your local command line for testing or development:
+With the above dependencies install, you can run this application on your local command line for testing or development as follows:

 1. `git clone https://github.com/garyesmith/react-portfolio.git`
 2. `cd react-portfolio`